2. Where can I contact you?

 No, you don't need to clean your washer each time after you wash soiled diapers.

-Your baby's poo can be collected in biodegradable liner sheets, which can be flushed away.
+Your baby's poo can be collected on liner sheets, which can be disposed after use.

 If solids remain on diaper or there is lots of urine (particularly from an overnight diaper), you could use a diaper sprayer to rinse it off.